wendlers/pyscmpd/README.md

 	category2: user1, user2, ...
 	...

-*categoryN* is then shown in the browser as subfolder folder of *users* folder, containing all the users specified. *userN* is the user name of a soundcloud user as shown in the URL.
+*categoryN* is then shown in the browser as sub-folder folder of *users* folder, containing all the users specified. *userN* is the user name of a soundcloud user as shown in the URL.
 E.g.
 "griz" for [GRiZ] (http://soundcloud.com/griz).

 __Favorite Groups__

-To define the favaorite groups shown in the browser, add them under the *[favorite-groups]* section in "~/.pyscmpd/pyscmp.conf".
+To define the favorite groups shown in the browser, add them under the *[favorite-groups]* section in "~/.pyscmpd/pyscmp.conf".
 The format used for favorite users is:

 	categroy1: group1, group2, ...
 	categroy2: group1, group2, ...
 	...

-*categoryN* is shown in the broser as subfolder of the *groups* folder. *groupN* is the group name as shown in the URL when browsing a group.
+*categoryN* is shown in the browser as sub-folder of the *groups* folder. *groupN* is the group name as shown in the URL when browsing a group.
 E.g. "deep-house-4".

 __Favorite Favorites__

-To define a set of users whos favorite tracks are listed under the *favorites* folder, add them to the *[favorite-favorites]* section in  "~/.pyscmpd/pyscmp.conf".
+To define a set of users who's favorite tracks are listed under the *favorites* folder, add them to the *[favorite-favorites]* section in  "~/.pyscmpd/pyscmp.conf".
 The format used for favorite favorites is:

 	category1: user1, user2, ...
 	category2: user1, user2, ...
 	...

-For each *categoryN*, a subfolder of *favorites* is shown in the browser.
+For each *categoryN*, a sub-folder of *favorites* is shown in the browser.
 When *userN* is opened, all the favorite tracks of that user are listed.

 __Complete Example__